hehao98/MigrationHelper/evaluation/README.md

 We also plan to systematically extend the rules from the ground truth rules using our algorithm and compare with [1] to see how many new rules we can discover.
 THe final result should be in `test-ground-truth.csv`, but we are still working on that.

+## RQ1: How many possible ground truth rules exist in data?

+We analyze the number of occurrences of each ground truth rule we collected, and exclude those that exist in the data for very few times.
+For the rest, we manually investigate each rule, and mark a rule as true if we can find a relevant commit that explicitly states it is doing a migration.
+Only those that satisfies the above conditions are kept as evaluation set.

+See `depseq.ipynb`.

+## RQ2: For those that exist in data, what's the efficiency of each metric?

+This step will be similar to the original RQ1.
+See `metrics.ipynb`.

+## RQ3: How good is our algorithm in discovering these rules?

+This step will be similar to the original RQ2.
+See `evaluation.ipynb`.

+## RQ4: How many additional migration rules can we discover, compared with [1]?

+To be done.

+## Failure case analysis

 ## References

 1. Teyton, Cédric, et al. "A study of library migrations in java."
 Journal of Software: Evolution and Process 26.11 (2014): 1030-1052.